Last updated on 2026-03-25

 Graduates of the Occupational Therapist Assistant and Physiotherapist Assistant program can pursue a variety of rewarding career paths in Canada, including:

-- Occupational Therapist Assistant: Support occupational therapists in helping clients develop skills for daily living and working.
+- Occupational Therapist Assistant: Support occupational therapists in helping clients regain daily living skills.

-- Physiotherapist Assistant: Assist physiotherapists in implementing treatment plans and helping patients recover from injuries.
+- Physiotherapist Assistant: Assist physiotherapists in implementing treatment plans and exercises for patients.

-- Rehabilitation Assistant: Work in rehabilitation settings to support patients in their recovery processes.
+- Rehabilitation Assistant: Work in rehabilitation settings to support patients recovering from injuries.

-- Community Support Worker: Help individuals with disabilities or chronic illnesses access community resources and support services.
+- Community Care Worker: Provide in-home support to individuals with disabilities or chronic illnesses.

-These roles are essential in various settings, including hospitals, rehabilitation centers, and private clinics, where graduates can make a significant impact on the lives of individuals in need.
+Additionally, graduates may find opportunities in various healthcare settings, including hospitals, rehabilitation centers, and private clinics, contributing to the well-being of individuals in need.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.